top of page

 Instructions

 1. After making your gluten, boil your noodles with the kombu seaweed in the water.
 When It’s done set it aside until it’s needed and cooled.
 Then mash the noodles and cut the seaweed.
 Save the water.
 While the noodles are boiling cut up vegetables, measure out spices, shred the jackfruit, zest and squeeze the limes and pour the wine. (smile) 2.
 Flatten your Kamut gluten as if it were for pizza making it approximately 1/4 inch thick and sort of oblong in shape.
 Make sure it’s level on each side and take care not to rip the gluten or poke holes in it.
 Should any holes or rips occur it’s best to reshape your gluten into a ball and start over to flatten it out.
 3. Using either a mortar and pestle, blender cup, or In a small bowl mix the crushed chipotle, oregano, salt, lime zest, seaweed, and water from boiled noodles into a paste and spread it over the flattened gluten.
 4. Next, mix the lumpy mashed noodles with shredded jackfruit or mushrooms and add in seasoning: chipotle, oregano, rosemary, ginger, shallot, and salt.
 Spread this mixture over the gluten leaving a 1” border all around.
 Now, roll it up as tight as you can taking care not to rip or poke a hole in the gluten.
 Take this log and roll it in some saran wrap as tight as you can.
 Let it sit in the refrigerator for at least 30 minutes or overnight.
 This will allow your gluten to set and the seasoning to marinate.
 5. Wrap your roll with twine and separate each section equally for your cuts.
-6. Using a deep skillet, heat the oil.
+6. In a deep skillet, heat the oil.
 You're going to brown your roll all around, slightly, starting with the area that’s closed off on your roll to seal it.
 When that’s done remove it from the skillet and set it aside in a dish.
 Turn on the oven to 300 degrees.
-7. In the same skillet, put in your onions, ginger, shallot, tomatoes, olives, and seasonings.
-Let this cook down for at least 5 minutes on medium-high before adding, water and lime juice.
-8. After the liquid has reduced slightly you should turn off the burner and take the skillet off the heat.
+7. In the same skillet, add the onions, ginger, shallot, tomatoes, olives, and seasonings.
+Let this cook for at least 5 minutes on medium-high before adding the water and lime juice.
+8. After the liquid has reduced slightly, turn off the burner and take the skillet off the heat.
 Now, put in your roll.
 Place a lid on the skillet and put it in the oven to cook for 1 hour 30 minutes covered and another 30 minutes without the lid.
 Every 15 minutes generously brush over the top of your roll with some honey.
 So, you’ll do that twice for the last 30 minutes.
-9. Remove from the oven and have your serving dish ready.
-Put into the dish your cooked vegetables, cut off the twine from your roll and place the roll on top of the vegetables and prepare it to serve.
+9. Remove the vegetables from the oven and prepare your serving dish.
+Put the cooked vegetables into the dish, cut off the twine from your roll, place the roll on top of the vegetables, and prepare to serve.
 Enjoy!

 Notes: If you need to know how to make gluten from scratch watch my video, How to make Spelt or Kamut Gluten on my YouTube Channel: Cooking for Health with Timah